IanoNjuguna/Hashnode-Backup/cldj7wz5v00070ajtdwbk4l4e.md

 ## How I Fixed The Error

-First and foremost, no error message is a personal attack on your abilities as a developer.

-Upon doing my research I learned that for the source code to compile, the `go.mod` file <mark>MUST</mark> exist.
+For Golang source code to compile, the `go.mod` file <mark>MUST</mark> exist.
 This means that you have to initialize your module using the `go mod init hello` command and the output for doing that is:

 ```bash
 go: creating new go.mod: module hello